ndanielsen/intermediate-cli-git-github/materials/1-commandline.md

 ### Python (programming language / runtime)

-You might not have python3 installed on your computer.
+If you don't have python3 installed on your computer, it will not work.

 script: `./scripts/hello_world.py`